-Bellingham Public Schools students who will be in grades 9-12 in fall 2019 are eligible to take summer school courses as applicable to them.
-High school summer courses will be offered at Options High School with computer access and on-site instructional support from teachers from June 24 to August 1, Mondays through Thursdays.
-Two sessions are offered, 8:30 to 10 a.m. and 10:30 a.m. to 12 p.m.
+Bellingham Public Schools students who will be in grades 9-12 in fall 2020 are eligible to take summer school courses as applicable to them.
+High school summer courses will be offered online from June 22 to July 30.

 - General Information

-- Grad Point Summer 2019 Application (Credit Retrieval/Ahead and Super Seniors) Daily attendance is required.
+- Edgenuity Summer 2020 Application (Credit Retrieval/Ahead and Class of 2020+) Daily attendance is required.

 Extended School Year (ESY) program

-An Extended School Year (ESY) program for special education students will be offered Mondays through Thursdays July 1 to 25, from 9 to 11:30 a.m., at Birchwood Elementary School.
+An Extended School Year (ESY) program for special education students will be offered via remote learning in July 2020.
 Qualifying students/families have been contacted.
-Specialized transportation will be provided.
-For information, please contact Special Education at 360-676-6470, ext.
-4438.
+For more information, please contact Joy Rawls in Special Education at 360-393-5279.

 A Summer Book Program provides mailed reading materials to eligible students in grades K-5 over the summer to help avoid summer reading loss.
 Qualifying students and their families have been contacted.
 For more information, please contact Barb Del Wraa via email.

 For high school students: The Northwest Career and Technical Academy has limited online course offerings for summer, running June 29-July 17: Students entering grade 9 through non-graduated seniors can earn .5 Occupational/CTE credit for free in a summer remote learning session offered through Northwest Career and Technical Academy (NCTA).
 Visit the NW Tech website for more information or register at NCTA.SMApply.io.